 Child Care Resources of Rockland, Inc. is contracted by OCFS to serve as enrollment agency for the county; Ines Ortiz is the Legally Exempt Coordinator.

-A provider who is not registered/licensed but cares for a child whose parent(s) has been approved for child care subsidy payments by the Department of Social Services (DSS) is required to be enrolled with the Legally Exempt Child Care Enrollment Agency.
+A provider who is not registered/licensed but cares for a child whose parent(s) has been approved for Child Care Assistance Program payments by the Department of Social Services (DSS) is required to be enrolled with the Legally Exempt Child Care Enrollment Agency.
 Providers will often be a family member or friend.
 Parents who qualify for this type of care must be approved for the Child Care Assistance Program administered by the Department of Social Services.

 Depending on the relationship of the provider to the child, the Legally Exempt providers may have to go through a Comprehensive Background Check (CBC).
 CCRR facilitates the process by which the applicant submits their paperwork for both CBCs, etc.